Kev3dbyte/Nairobi-Religion-vs-Development-Data-Story/README.md

 | **Religious Centers per 10k Youth** | The number of religious centers available for every 10,000 youth in a given subcounty.
 This metric normalizes religious infrastructure against youth population density. |
 | **Development Centers per 10k Youth** | The combined count of industries and empowerment centers available per 10,000 youth in a subcounty.
 Indicates infrastructural readiness to absorb and skill the youth. |

+---
+## Contact & Collaboration

+I'm open to opportunities in Data Analysis, GIS Projects, and Data Storytelling roles across Africa and globally.

+Feel free to connect on [LinkedIn](www.linkedin.com/in/kevin-majaliwa-117bb1aa) or reach out via email at [kevinmajaliwa45@gmail.com].